 Continue reading about Dan Stearns...

-Harrison Witt - Assistant Professor of Cinema Production
+Michael Tuxhorn - Instructional Assistant Professor of Film Production

-Dr. Wood is deeply invested in understanding how the stories people tell themselves--through drama, film, performance, and history--affect human behavior and thought.
-His research focuses on cross-cultural avant-garde, cognitive science, popular culture, and gender within the US, Europe, and Japan during the 20th and 21st centuries.
-He has presented work on the shared corporeal topography of Butoh dance and live zombie performances and the cognitive effects of certain kinds of dramatic language and his publications include works on gender representation in theatre (Into the Woods) and film (Aliens), as well as performance and book reviews.
+Dr. Wood is deeply invested in understanding how the stories people tell themselves–through drama, film, performance, and history–affect human behavior and thought.
+Their research focuses on cross-cultural avant-garde, cognitive science, popular culture, and gender within the US, Europe, and Japan during the 20th and 21st centuries.
+They have presented work on the shared corporeal topography of Butoh dance and live zombie performances and the cognitive effects of certain kinds of dramatic language and their publications include works on gender representation in theatre (Into the Woods) and film (Aliens), as well as performance and book reviews.

 Roxie Thomas Clayton - Adjunct Professor of Dance

 Roxie Thomas Clayton is a native of Tupelo, Mississippi.
 She received her Bachelor of Fine Arts in Musical Theatre from the University of Mississippi, where she was one of six dancers chosen for the Dwight Rhoden Choreography Project, which was then showcased at the Kennedy Center.
 While attending school Roxie was extremely active in Mississippi: The Dance Company, where she was a featured soloist and choreographer.
 Roxie completed her Master of Arts in Dance at Shenandoah University, where she studied with Alan Arnett, Ting-Yu Chen , Maurice Fraga, Kim Gibilisco, Elijah Gibson, Erica Helm, and Linda Miller.

 Continue reading about Roxie Thomas Clayton...

 Lydia Siniard Foster - Adjunct Professor of Dance